FANWING

 Potential uses of the FanWing

 Some obvious applications will be in unmanned surveillance, Ultralight aircraft for sport flying, short-haul freight, fire-fighting, crop-dusting, rescue operations, and city taxi/tourist/police flights.
-Its potential low sound signature, lightness of construction, slowness and short take-off capability give it potential in both rural and urban applications and its stability give it wide potential uses both in civilian and military context.
+Its potential low sound signature, stability, lightness of construction, slowness and short take-off capability give it potential in both rural and urban applications

 For a full listing of these uses, see applications